 To find out what patients say about him, click here.

 Jonathan Clogstoun-Willmott now practises in East Lothian, about 15 miles from the centre of Edinburgh.

-On Thursdays, at 1c Cockburn Halls, George St, Ormiston EH35 5JB.
+Mondays and Thursdays, at 1 Cockburn Halls, George St, Ormiston EH35 5JB.

 To book an appointment, please click on www.brief.me.uk or ring 07950 012501.